Trekkin Weka

 The hillsides along Deep Creek are hot and dry

-The trail meanders along the true left of Deep Creek for a couple of hours.
-We can see campsites and a built up trail below us on the other side of the river.
+The trail meandered along the true left of Deep Creek for a couple of hours.
+We could see campsites and a built up trail below us on the other side of the river.
 We’d heard from one of the locals at the hot pools yesterday that the valley used to be a hippie encampment.
 It’s interesting to think what these parts might have looked like a few decades ago.

 A campsite on the right, notice the track along the rocks to the left